our methodology

 Disclose activities, impacts and risks

-how we apply these goals to produce original data
+how we apply these principles to produce original data

-Kestrel evaluates the environmental and social characteristics of bond-financed activities for alignment with the five sustainable finance goals.
+Kestrel evaluates the environmental and social characteristics of bond-financed activities for alignment with the five Sustainable Finance Principles.
 Our research includes: a review of the offering documents, reviews of publicly available information from the issuer and other reputable sources, and our own independent research.

-Our ESG evaluation framework is built around the concept of materiality.
-The sector- and sub-sector-specific material factors we consider are a result of deep understandings we’ve formed from over 20 years of consulting with state and local governments on sustainable infrastructure and best practices for multiple benefits, including social equity.
-Our methodology reflects the understanding that the potential for positive environmental and social impact can vary greatly depending on the sector and sub-sector.
+Our evaluation framework is built around the concept of materiality.
+The material factors we consider are a result of deep understandings we’ve formed from over 20+ years of consulting with state and local governments on sustainable infrastructure and best practices to achieve multiple benefits, including social equity.
+Our methodology reflects the understanding that the best practices for positive environmental and social impact can vary greatly depending on the sector and sub-sector.

 We use a sector-specific evaluation path to assess bond-financed activities on each Series.
 For E and S Impact Scores, each sector or sub-sector has a baseline score which increases or decreases based on the presence of positive or negative material factors, respectively.
 Positive material factors represent sector-specific best practices.